 Ryley Isaac pulled inspiration from none other than Disney's Princess Tiana and she's looking ever the royal beauty.
 Ryley begins by placing the shade "B1" from Anastasia's Norvina Pro Pigment Palette Vol. 2 ($60) all over the lid.
 Next, she's using Huda Beauty's Matte & Metal Melted Shadows ($25) in "Minted & Dinero" and "V-I-Pink & Million Dollar Deals": "Dinero" on the lid and "V-I-Pink" along the undereye.

 This beautiful lime green shadow on Emma Stone is the perfect complement to her fair skin, as seen on the red carpet of the 56th New York Film Festival's opening night premiere of The Favourite.
-When working with a color so bright, you don't need to add a lot of competing colors, her soft rose blush and lip color is the perfect way to tie a trendy shadow look together for the ultimate chic appeal.
+When working with a color so bright, you don't need to add a lot of competing colors, her soft rose blush and lip color are the perfect way to tie a trendy shadow look together for the ultimate chic appeal.

 Makeup artist Daria Riabova created an energetic aqua moment on Micaéla Verrelien.
-To recreate the look, run a teal eyeliner pencil along your upper and lower lashlines (including the waterline here!) and gently smudge outward.
+To recreate the look, run a teal eyeliner pencil along your upper and lower lashlines (including the waterline here) and gently smudge outward.

 Glossy mint wings with a dewy highlight give the face a fresh and healthy glow.
 The Danessa Myricks Waterproof Cream Palette in Vivid ($36) can be used on the eyes, cheeks, and lids.
 Place the shade "Kiwi" on the lids and blend any combo of the four pink pigments for your cheek stain.